Apple plan to scan messages and photos to protect children sparks privacy fears

 “All it would take to widen the narrow backdoor that Apple is building is an expansion of the machine learning parameters to look for additional types of content, or a tweak of the configuration flags to scan not just children’s but anyone’s accounts,” wrote Ms. McKinney and Ms. Portnoy.
 “That’s not a slippery slope; that’s a fully built system just waiting for external pressure to make the slightest change.”

-EFF noted that authoritarian governments are likely candidates to abuse the feature, and noted the example of Indian government rules for pre-screening content and new laws in Ethiopia governing the removal of online misinformation.
+EFF noted that authoritarian governments are likely candidates to abuse the feature, and noted the example of Indian government rules for prescreening content and new laws in Ethiopia governing the removal of online misinformation.

 Apple is not alone in developing digital tools to scan for child sexual abuse material.
 In February, Google said its YouTube engineers had created software that identified re-uploads of child sexual abuse material and have created new “machine learning classifiers” to identify never-before-seen imagery.